Italy and France try to patch up migrant row, draw papal rebuke

 The row centred on the charity ship Aquarius, which both Italy and Malta refused to let dock at their ports.
 It was carrying 629 migrants and is heading to Spain, which has offered safe harbour, escorted by two Italian ships.

-Now the migrants are suffering from sea sickness due to rough conditions, according to Doctors without Borders, one of the charities that runs the Aquarius.
+On Thursday some 80 migrants suffered from sea sickness due to rough conditions, according to Doctors without Borders, one of the charities that runs the Aquarius.

 Ropes have been strung around the ship to make it easier to walk on deck, video from the Aquarius showed.
 Among the migrants are women and small children who are not expected to disembark before Saturday evening.
 They were rescued off the coast of Libya last week.